 “Amazon’s investment in Aurora is a testament to our growing economy, streamlined business process and dedicated workforce,” said Aurora Mayor Robert J. O’Connor.
 “To bring 1,000 new jobs to Aurora at one location is unprecedented and to do so via Amazon, one of the most recognized brands in the world, is monumental.
 It’s just as exciting to know Amazon’s commitment and care for the communities where they have offices and the potential partnerships that will be developed throughout our city.
 We are absolutely thrilled with Amazon’s decision to choose Aurora for its newest venture.”

-Tagged with Amazon, fulfillment centers, illinois, tED
+Tagged with Amazon, illinois, tED